ntnhut/LeetSolve/docs/source/Bit_Manipulation/04_SORT_287_Find_the_Duplicate_Number_int.md

 3
 ```

-### Code explanation

-1. The code creates a `bitset` named `visited` with a size of 100001, which is large enough to accommodate the possible values in the `nums` vector.

-2. For each element `a` in `nums`, it checks if the corresponding bit in the `visited` `bitset` is set (1).
-If it is, the code returns `a` as it is the duplicate.

-3. If the bit is not set, the code sets the corresponding bit in the `visited` `bitset` to 1 to mark it as visited.

-4. If no duplicates are found during the loop, it returns 0 as a default value.
+This code efficiently uses a bitset to keep track of visited elements and quickly detects any duplicate element encountered during the iteration.

 ### Complexity
-This code efficiently uses a bitset to keep track of visited elements and quickly detects any duplicate element encountered during the iteration.
-The time complexity is `O(n)` because it makes a single pass through the input vector.

 * Runtime: `O(n)`.
 * Extra space: `O(1)`.